 Whilst addressing a forum of doctors, Sister Kenny is asked whether she remembers the final paragraph of the oath she took to become a registered nurse, and she recounts that paragraph.
 The real Sister Kenny received no formal nursing training and was not a registered nurse.
 She enlisted as a nurse in the army in WW1 backed by a letter from a doctor stating she had experience working in a bush hospital and was given the title Sister by the army.
 See more

-Played by a marching band See more
+Sung offscreen by a chorus of men See more